Phnom Penh railway station: History

-On September 28–30, 1960, twenty-one leaders of the Kampuchean People's Revolutionary Party (KPRP) held a secret congress at the station.
+Between September 28–30, 1960, twenty-one leaders of the Kampuchean People's Revolutionary Party (KPRP) held a secret congress at the station.
 The meeting resulted in the party being renamed as the Workers Party of Kampuchea (WPK).
 In Democratic Kampuchea, this pivotal meeting would later be projected as the founding date of the party.
 The first important meeting of the Khmer Rouge leadership including Pol Pot was held at the railway station in April 1975, following the fall of Phnom Penh at which the decision to evacuate the cities was taken.